 Bogere came to the United States in 2007 for the Olympic qualifying tournaments in Chicago.
 Before he could take part in the tournament, the ambitious fighter decided to head to Las Vegas in hopes of beginning his professional career.
 At 19 years old Bogere began training at Top Rank Gym under the guidance of Mike McCallum and in April 2008, made his professional debut in dominating fashion with a KO win over Ed Lee Humes.
 He continued collecting wins in his next 12 bouts before joining Golden Boy Promotions in 2010.
-It was here where he met his current trainer, the legendary Kenny Adams.
 Bogere became an unstoppable force inside the ring and added more victories to his record.
-In May 2011, he faced Reymundo Beltron for the vacant WBO NABO lightweight title where Bogere came out victorious winning by unanimous decision.
+In May 2011, he faced Raymundo Beltran for the vacant WBO NABO lightweight title where Bogere came out victorious winning by unanimous decision.
 Five months later, he was back in the ring to defend his title against Francisco Contreras, resulting in a win by way of KO.
 In March 2013, his winning streak came to an end after losing to Richard Abril for the WBA World Lightweight title, the judges ruled Abril the winner by way of unanimous decision.
 Bogere pulled himself up from his loss and continued working hard on his training.

 Through connections in the boxing industry, Bogere and his trainer set up a meeting with Leonard Ellerbe and the legendary Floyd Mayweather.
 After witnessing his potential, Bogere was immediately signed to Mayweather Promotions in March 2016.
 Since signing with Mayweather Promotions, Bogere has defeated every opponent he has been up against.
 Bogere recently came off a torn achilles injury he suffered while training for an upcoming fight in October 2016.
-His first bout since recovering was a unanimous decision victory against Jose Luis Rodriguez on October 21st, 2017 at Sam’s Town Live.
+His first bout since recovering was a UD victory against Jose Luis Rodriguez on October 21st, 2017 at Sam’s Town Live.
 After a recent tough loss to Javier Fortuna on the February 9, 2019 Davis vs. Ruiz undercard, Bogere put a halt to his 9-fight win streak.
 Bogere will take this defeat as another lesson learned and looks ahead to his next opportunity.